 Were the Salem Witch Trials biblical?Question: "Were the Salem Witch Trials biblical?"

-Answer: A dark period in the history of the United States, the Salem witch trials were a series of hearings and trials to prosecute people accused of witchcraft in the counties of Essex, Suffolk, and Middlesex, Massachusetts, between February 1692 and May 1693.
+Answer: A dark period in early American history, the Salem witch trials were a series of hearings and trials to prosecute people accused of witchcraft in the counties of Essex, Suffolk, and Middlesex, Massachusetts, between February 1692 and May 1693.
 Hundreds of people were arrested, imprisoned, and tried for the crime of witchcraft, and nineteen of them were hanged.
 One was crushed under heavy stones, and at least five more died in prison.
 Numerous social, religious, psychological, and political reasons have been put forth as contributing factors to the bizarre events, but one thing is certain: the Salem Witch Trials were not biblical from a number of perspectives.

 Recommended Resource: Christianity Through the Centuries by Earle Cairns